roc-streaming/ci/README.md

-# Continuous integration scripts for Roc Toolkit
+# Continuous integration scripts

 This repo contains:

-- reusable github workflows (`.github/workflows`)
+- reusable GitHub workflows (`.github/workflows`)
-- custom github actions (`actions`)
+- custom GitHub actions (`actions`)
-- digital ocean functions for github webhooks (`packages`)
+- Digital Ocean serverless functions (`packages/functions`)
 - scripts for managing issues and pull requests (`scripts`)

-Typical call stack, e.g. for `rocd` repo:
+Typical event handling call stack, e.g. for `rocd` repo:

-- github generates event in `rocd` (e.g. when review is submitted)
+1. GitHub generates event in `rocd` (e.g. `pull_request_review.submitted`).

-- github invokes webhook from `ci`
+2. GitHub invokes webhook, implemented by a digital ocean function in `ci` (`packages/functions/webhook`).

-- webhook translates event to repository dispatch call in `rocd`
+3. Webhook translates event to GitHub repository dispatch call in `rocd` (e.g. to `pull_request_review_submitted`).

-- repository dispatch triggers some workflow in `rocd`
+4. Repository dispatch triggers some workflow in `rocd` (e.g. to `pr_reviewed.yml`).

-- the workflow may call reusable workflows from `ci` and/or github actions from `ci`
+5. The workflow in `rocd` may call reusable workflows from `ci` to do the actual job (e.g. `roc-streaming/ci/.github/workflows/pr_handle_reviewed.yml`).

-- reusable workflows from `ci` may call github actions from `ci`
+6. The workflow from `ci` may, among other things, call custom GitHub actions from `ci` (e.g. `actions/post-comment`).

+Some explanations:

-Webhook is implemented as a digital ocean serverless function.
-It allows to untie automation from pull request checks and run automation with different permissions.
+- Webhook approach allows to untie automation from pull request checks, run it with different permissions, in different security context and on different branch.

-Reusable workflows allow to reduce duplication of github actions stuff across different repositories (e.g. `roc-toolkit` and `rocd`).
+- Reusable workflows allow to reduce duplication of github actions stuff across different repositories (e.g. `roc-toolkit` and `rocd`).

-Custom actions are primarily used to avoid (or reduce) sharing access tokens with third-party actions.
+- Custom actions are primarily used to avoid (or reduce) sharing access tokens with third-party actions.
+Ideally, for all operations with non-default token, we want to use only official actions by GitHub and custom actions from `ci` repo.

-Helper scripts in `scripts` directory are used both by github actions and by maintainers locally, e.g. to merge pull requests.
+- Helper scripts in `scripts` directory are used both by github actions and by maintainers locally, e.g. to merge pull requests.

 ## Build actions